lechium/afcclient/README.md

 ## Requirements

-- libimobiledevice (v 1.1.5+)
+- libimobiledevice (v 1.1.5+) (windows and mac libs included) https://github.com/libimobiledevice/libimobiledevice
-  https://github.com/libimobiledevice/libimobiledevice

-- For building, clang is also required (support for Blocks).

-- On Linux you will need the BlocksRuntime development libs.
-On Ubuntu the package is called 'libblocksruntime-dev'.
+- if building for windows you will need mingw (http://mingw.org/wiki/Getting_Started)

 ## Building

     $ make

+## Running

+    if you are using the included libraries for mac / windows you will need to copy them into the same location as afcclient binary

 ## Usage